Acacia melanoxylon is a tree growing to 30 m tall.

 Propagation is easy from scarified seed by covering with boiling water for 24 hours and discarding any seeds still floating on the surface.

-Indigenous Australians derive an analgesic from the tree.
+First Nations People of Australian derive an analgesic from the tree.
 It was also used to make spear throwers and shields.

 It is a declared noxious weed species in South Africa and is a pest in Portugal’s Azores Islands.
 Even in some regions of Tasmania, blackwood is now considered a pest.